 Orthopaedic Surgery Gift Fund in Memory of J.O.
 Zimmer

 This fund is an additional educational resource for opportunities that support resident education, allow faculty to enhance their educational skills, and improve the educational skills of medical student clerkship directors.
 As surgical education is rapidly changing, it is the department’s duty to ensure that both medical students and residents leave IU School of Medicine with the best clinical and academic training possible.

 Charles H. Turner Young Investigator Bone Research Award

 This travel award was established in 2011 in honor of Dr. Charles Turner to support IU School of Medicine trainees at all levels—from undergraduate health professions students to postdoctoral fellows and residents—to attend the Advances in Mineral Metabolism (AIMM) meeting or the Sun Valley Meeting.
-To apply for this award, trainees must complete the application form and submit it with an abstract to Dr. Melissa Kacena.
+To apply for this award, trainees must complete and submit an application, along with an abstract and a short paragraph (500 words or less) describing their career goals and why this award will be useful for their career development to Dr. Melissa Kacena.

 Orthopaedic Oncology Research Fund

 Cancers of the bone and soft tissue can be among the most painful and debilitating diseases confronted by adults and children.
 Often, these patients grapple with fractures, arthritis, interruptions of blood flow to bone tissue, osteoporosis, and infections.
 In supporting orthopaedic oncology research, donors can help scientists gain a better understanding of these disease and provide them resources essential in discovering new treatments that help patients survive and enjoy a better quality of life.